 Our team will help you understand the value of your case and fight for fair compensation from the party responsible.
 Contact our law firm for a free case review today.

 What Contributes to the Potential Value of a Wrongful Death Settlement in Louisiana?

-There is no such thing as an average wrongful death settlement because of the many ways each case differs.
-Several factors contribute to the value of a settlement based on a wrongful death claim.
+There is no such thing as an “average” wrongful death settlement because each case is different.
+However, several factors contribute to the value of a settlement based on a wrongful death claim.
 These include: